Ghost Cat

-Ghost Cat (also known as Mrs. Ashboro's Cat and The Cat That Came Back) is a 2004 Canadian supernatural drama television film starring Elliot Page and Nigel Bennett.
+Ghost Cat (also known as Mrs. Ashboro's Cat and The Cat That Came Back) is a 2003 Canadian supernatural drama television film starring Ellen Page and Nigel Bennett.
 It was directed by Don McBrearty and written by Larry Ketron.
 The film is based on the novel by Beverly Butler.
 The film is rated PG for "mild thematic elements and some peril".

 Plot

 A widower (Ontkean) and his teen daughter (Page) move into a house that was once owned by the friendly Mrs. Ashboro and her pet cat, Margaret.
 Strange things begin happening, and it soon becomes clear that the ghost of Mrs. Ashboro's cat Margaret, who died on the same day as its owner, is haunting the house.

 Cast

 Reception

 At the time of its airing, critic Gail Pennington wrote, "Ghost Cat is no Mystic River, but it's sweet and suitable for the whole family."

 Awards

 Elliot Page won the Gemini Award for Best Performance in a Children's or Youth Program or Series for his role.